 Hayden was one of the leading players in world cricket at the time, and therefore, using the bat in crucial matches created a lot of interest among the followers of the game and even the opponents.
 Some people were looking forward to using the bat and seeing if it would really provide the added power.

-The match against Delhi Daredevils, where he notched up 93 runs using the Mongoose, became one of the most memorable moments of IPL.
+Matthew Hayden smashed 93 runs using the Mongoose against Delhi Daredevil in a league game.
+This inning of his became one of the most memorable moments of IPL.
 People found it funny that Hayden, who was already a man of great muscle and might, could use the funny-looking bat to generate so much power.

 Mr. IPL, Raina remembered this knock as one of the best he had ever witnessed.
 The media followed suit, and the Mongoose bat was hailed as the new weapon for power play in the T20 format of the game.
 Not even CSK captain MS Dhoni was immune to the appreciation of the innings, despite his initial reluctance towards the new bat.